BruceEckel/functional_error_handling/Slides2.md

 #: comprehension4.py
 # Composing functions
 from comprehension3 import func_a
-from result import Err, Ok, Result from util import display from validate_output import console
+from result import Failure, Success, Result from util import display from validate_output import console